Patchprogrammer/isgood-webapp/README.md

     git clone https://github.com/lagoon-examples/drupal9-postgres.git drupal9-postgres && cd $_
     ```

-2. Make sure you don't have anything running on port 80 on the host machine (like a web server) then run `pygmy-go up`
+2. Make sure you don't have anything running on port 80 on the host machine (like a web server) then run `pygmy up`

 3. Build and start the build images: